ferventcoder/puppet-windows-presentation/ReadMe.md

 ### Exercise 1 - Puppet apply
  1. Open up `Demo/puppet/manifests/provision.pp` and take a look at it.
  1. Run `vagrant provision`.
 Note the changes that are made.
  1. Run `vagrant provision` again.
-Not that Puppet reports nothing changes.
+Note that Puppet reports nothing changes.
  1. Play around with some of the resources, making changes, running `vagrant provision` and note how they change the files on the system.
  1. Change things on the file system and note how Puppet fixes configuration drift automatically.
  1. This concludes Exercise 1.